 So what do colonies provide?

 They all have significant bases and logistics for our military to occupy and maintain.
-This allows the almost unlimited transfer of taxes into the hands of wealthy “supporters” of the military brass.
+This allows the almost unlimited transfer of taxes into the hands of wealthy “supporters.”
+And they can maintain and expand numerous reasons to maintain and expand their inflated budgets and areas of responsibility.

 When I was in the US Army between 1966 and 1969, I saw the corruption for myself.
 And autobiographies by three US Generals have shown me other examples.
 The services aren’t entirely to blame because the rules are written by the Armed Services Committees and quite a few influential congresspersons have kept their seat (and huge campaign war chests) by favoring one or more wealthy businessmen in their district.
 For earlier corruption see War is a Racket written by Smedley Darlington Butler, a retired 3-star Marine Corps general twice awarded the Congressional Medal of Honor.